Welcome to Paprika Recipe Manager!

 Ingredients placed in your pantry will automatically be unchecked when you add recipes or meal plans to your grocery list.

-Paprika comes with a built-in meal planner that can be used to create weekly meal plans.
+Paprika comes with a built-in meal planner that can be used to create weekly and monthly meal plans.

-The main view displays a week's worth of meals at a time.
-To change the displayed week, press the < Previous and Next > buttons to move forward or back a week.
+The weekly view displays a week's worth of meals at a time.
+To change the displayed week, press the < and > buttons to move forward or back a week.

 Adding meals can be done from meal planner, or directly from the recipe screen.

 To add a meal from the planner, press the + button in the upper right hand corner of the Meals view.

 Note, or an entire